Step 2 – Access Opening

 1. Outline deep in dentin to assess orientation and center the access.

-Begin accessing your tooth by using an endo access bur or diamond bur.
-Keep in mind your ideal access form mimics the occlusal surface and is always centered.
+Begin accessing your tooth by using an 012 or 014 diamond bur.
 Establish a straight-line access to all canals.
-If the access was done at a previous appointment, remove all the temporary material to prevent accidental blockage of canals during the procedure.
+If the access was done at a previous appointment, remove all the temporary material so that it will not dislodge and block the canals.

-Clinic Tip: Do not be alarmed if you see some heme…this is normal, especially if the tooth is still somewhat vital.
+Clinic Tip: Do not be alarmed if you see some heme…this is normal if the tooth is vital.

 Step 3 – Refine Access Opening

-Do any refinement and final unroofing of the chamber with a tapered diamond or your Endo Z bur.
-Remember to use only circumferential prepping or a pull stroke when doing this to prevent gouging or a perforation.
-Locate your canals and be sure you have easy visibility of all canal orifices.
+Do any refinement and final unroofing of the chamber with an Endo Z bur.
+Locate all canals and be sure you have visibility of all canal orifices.
 Do not hunt for canals and destroy critical dentin structure.
 Faculty will always help you locate canals when you are at the proper depth.